-Customers in search of a little cultural heritage along with their Big Macs and fries can descend underground and view the Roman road, as well as three ancient skeletons.
+Customers in search of cultural heritage along with their Big Macs and fries can descend underground and view the Roman road, as well as three skeletons.
 The bodies are believed to have been buried in the period after the road was abandoned.
 The skeletons belong to three men, the oldest of whom was aged 35-40.

 McDonalds customers view the Roman road, as well as three ancient skeletons that were found buried in the culverts either side of it.

 |The find came to light in 2014 when the area was being excavated for a new McDonald’s restaurant.
 Archaeologists were summoned and the US fast food chain contributed 300,000 euros to the three-year restoration of the site.
 Experts say the paved road connected with the Appian Way.|

 Named after the Roman official who conceived it, Appius Claudius Caecus, it became known as the “regina viarium” or queen of roads.

 The stretch of road is about 150ft long and more than 7ft wide.
 It was built in the 2nd century BC but fell into disuse by the 3rd century AD and remained buried for more than 1,700 years.